processmining-in-logistics/psm/README.md

 The PSM is implemented and tested with Java 8 and is not compatible with previous Java version (e.g. with Java 7).

-1. Install JRE/JDK 1.8, 64bit recommended
+1. Install the most recent JRE/JDK 1.8 64bit
 1. Make sure that a correct installation of Java is configured: execute `java -version` in the command line.
 You should get a response like this:

 `java version "1.8.0_171"`